 * Euro down, PMIs weaker than expected

-NEW YORK, Feb 21 (Reuters) - The dollar rose on Wednesday, extending its recovery from a three-year low last week, helped by buoyant short-term Treasury yields, and as traders awaited the release of minutes of the Federal Reserve's recent policy meeting that could offer clues on the pace of future interest rate hikes.
+NEW YORK, Feb 21 (Reuters) - The dollar rose to a more than one-week peak on Wednesday, extending its recovery from last week, helped by higher short-term Treasury yields, and as minutes of Federal Reserve's January meeting showed policymakers confident in the need to keep raising interest rates.

-The dollar index, which measures the greenback against a basket of six major currencies, was up 0.14 percent at 89.838, after hitting a one-week high of 89.998 earlier in the session.
+The dollar index, which measures the greenback against a basket of six other major currencies, was up 0.37 percent at 90.046, after hitting a high of 90.134 earlier in the session.

 "Short-term Treasury (yields) have moved up fairly significantly overnight, reaching levels we had seen last during the Lehman crisis," said Sireen Harajli, a currency strategist at Mizuho in New York.
 "This higher push in yield has been beneficial for the dollar."

-The euro edged lower after the release of February's preliminary purchasing managers' survey implied the pace of growth set in January, the fastest in well over a decade, has lost a little momentum in February.
+The euro edged lower after the release of February's preliminary purchasing managers' survey for the euro zone implied the pace of growth set in January, the fastest in well over a decade, has diminished a little in February.

-(Reporting by Saqib Iqbal Ahmed; editing by Jonathan Oatis)
+(Reporting by Saqib Iqbal Ahmed; Editing by Steve Orlofsky)